 With an Austin hamburger restaurant burdened by increasing property taxes serving as the backdrop for the signing, Abbott was joined by Lt.
-Gov. Dan Patrick, House Speaker Dennis Bonnen, State Sen. Charles Perry (R–Lubbock), as well as State Rep. Dustin Burrows (R–Lubbock) who sponsored the legislation in the Texas House, as well as several other members of the House and Senate.
+Gov. Dan Patrick; House Speaker Dennis Bonnen; State Sen. Charles Perry (R–Lubbock); and State Rep. Dustin Burrows (R–Lubbock), who sponsored the legislation in the Texas House; as well as several other members of the House and Senate.

 Notably absent from the affair, however, was Senate Bill 2’s author State Sen. Paul Bettencourt (R–Houston).
 A longtime advocate for property tax reform, Bettencourt chaired the Senate Property Tax Committee and held interim hearings to listen to taxpayers throughout the state ahead of the legislative session.

 Some sources, however, have suggested Bettencourt was not invited to the signing at all after his successful opposition to a sales tax hike proposed by Abbott, Patrick, and Bonnen earlier this year.

 When asked why Bettencourt was not present or even mentioned during the nearly 40-minute event, Patrick said that, while he appreciated his contributions to the bill, “I don’t know his schedule or keep it.
 I don’t know where he is today.”

 Bettencourt did not comment on whether or not he was invited to his bill’s signing but was celebratory over the bill’s final hurdle, telling Texas Scorecard, “The clear winners here are the taxpayers of Texas.
 I am proud of the work I did on their behalf as the author of Senate Bill 2.”